DHTMLX/docs-diagram/docs/overview.md

 ## What's next

 Now you can learn about using DHTMLX Diagram Editor in your application.
-Follow the directions of the [Editor overview](editor_overview.md) to get more about this tool.
+Read the [Diagram Editor overview](editor_overview.md) to get more about this tool.